Not Yet Published

 Chapter 4

-“You’re having quite the week,” Robin says after I finish.
+“You’ve had quite the day,” Robin chirps upon returning.
 “Not one but two life-changing offers.”

 Robin frowns.
 “Actually, no.”